Lake Petersburg, Illinois, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Petersburg cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Something in human nature seems to require a water body to feel complete: Lake Petersburg fills that need.
 The people of Petersburg on the border between Illinois’ Central and Western Regions felt the lack and created a lake.
 Lovely Lake Petersburg was created two miles south of the town of Petersburg in 1963 to provide a home for lake lovers in the area.
 Completed without financial assistance from either State or Federal government, Lake Petersburg is wholly-owned by the Lake Petersburg Association of property owners for their enjoyment.
 Nearly 200 acres of water provide recreation, fishing and waterfront enjoyment for those that have built homes and cottages along the water’s edge.